top of page

 Vinyasa Yoga

-Characterized by a fluid sequence of poses linked by breath, Vinyasa Yoga can range in intensity from gentle to vigorous.
-It develops cardiovascular endurance, mobility, and mental focus, making it a versatile choice for practitioners of varying levels.
+Characterized by a fluid sequence of poses linked by breath, Vinyasa Yoga can vary in intensity from gentle to vigorous.
+It develops cardiovascular endurance, mobility, and mental focus.
+This style is a versatile choice for practitioners of varying levels.

 Power Yoga

-An athletic variation of Vinyasa, Power Yoga prioritizes strength, stamina, and dynamic movement.
-It often includes core work, faster transitions, and is commonly practiced in fitness-focused settings.
+Power Yoga is an athletic variation of Vinyasa.
+It prioritizes strength, stamina, and dynamic movement.
+This style often includes core work, faster transitions, and is frequently practiced in fitness-focused settings.

 Ashtanga Yoga

-This traditional style follows a fixed sequence of postures practiced in a specific order.
-It is physically demanding, disciplined, and appeals to individuals who thrive with routine and measurable progression.
+Ashtanga Yoga follows a fixed sequence of postures practiced in a specific order.
+It is physically demanding, disciplined, and appeals to individuals who thrive on routine and measurable progression.

 Balance-Oriented & Holistic Styles